lunfardo314/proxima/docs/proxi.md

 It periodically sends tokens to the target address in bundles of transactions.
 It waits each bundle of transactions reaches finality before sending the next one.

-The bundle of transactions is a chain of transactions where only the last one (tip) contains tag-along output.
+The bundle of transactions is a chain of transactions which consumes output of the previous.
+Only the last one (tip of the batch) contains tag-along output.

-Configure tag-along sequencer consumes the output and this way pull the whole bundle into the ledger state.
+Configured tag-along sequencer consumes the output (the tip of the batch).
+This way pull the whole bundle of transactions into the ledger state with one tag-along fee amount.